eagle-io/docs/source/topics/nodes/index.rst

 	|

 |icon-dash| Dashboard
-	:ref:`Dashboards <node-configuration-dashboard>` allow users to create customised views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.
+	:ref:`Dashboards <node-configuration-dashboard>` allow users to create customized views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.

 .. only:: not latex